multiome

 # load the pre-processed multiome data

-pbmc.multi <- readRDS("../vignette_data/pbmc_multiomic.rds")
+pbmc.multi <- readRDS("pbmc_multiome/pbmc_multiomic.rds")

-# process the scATAC data
+# load the pre-processed atac data

 An important first step in any integrative analysis of single-cell chromatin data is to ensure that the same features are measured in each dataset.
 Here, we quantify the multiome peaks in the ATAC dataset to ensure that there are common features across the two datasets.
 See the merge vignette for more information about merging chromatin assays.